sreejabanoth/titanic-eda-analysis/README.md

 # titanic-eda-analysis
-Exploratory Data Analysis on the Titanic Dataset using Python, Pandas
+Exploratory Data Analysis on the Titanic Dataset using Python, Panda
-# Titanic EDA - Data Analyst Task 5

 This project is part of my Data Analyst Internship Task .
 I performed **Exploratory Data Analysis (EDA)** on the Titanic dataset to identify trends, patterns, and relationships.